How to Deal With Employees Who Are Slacking Off

 Minimize Group Size

-If leaders do not acknowledge individual contributions, members may feel discouraged when doing tasks or that they are not valuable members of the team.
-Publicly acknowledging the contribution of the individual contributions and the consequent team success or accomplishment encourages all members to continue exerting their full effort for the team.
+If leaders do not acknowledge individual contributions, members may feel their work is going unnoticed.
+Publicly recognition can reinforce and validate hard work.
+This encourages all members to continue exerting their full effort for the team.